vivibur/GFIdeas/_posts/2021-07-05-tomatillo-avocado-sauce.md

 ---
 layout: post
 title:  "Tomatillo and Avocado Sauce"
-categories: [ vegan, gf]
+categories: [ vegan, gf, dairy-free ]
 image: assets/images/shortribs-plate.jpg
-traits: GF, P, V, LS-A
+traits: GF, DF, VN
 ---

-Gluten Free, Dairy Free, Vegan

 This is a very simple recipe to prepare a tasty sauce that goes well with meats, fish, in sandwiches, tacos and burritos.